vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

 As I was still in high school, at some point my dad contracted some people to help out with the rest of the build, especially the frame.
 I continued to help out at the shop when I could.
-Check out the photos below!

 ## Album

+I think the dune buggy turned out pretty cool in the end!
+Thanks to its light body and rear wheel drive, it was great for drifting and ripping holes in the baseball field.
+I also drove it to school for while.
+If my hair was wet at all when rushing out the door, I was sure to have very windswept look that day (and maybe a bug in my teeth...).

 <figure>
   {{< youtube id="12lF6r7RXOM" title="Video of the dune buggy driving around." >}}